hithesh0802/databyte-task-2/README.md

 Firebase (for push notifications)
 Render.com (for deployment)

-TO CHECK OUT A REAL TIME WORKING (DEPLOYMENT) OF THIS APP, DO VISIT: https://databyte-frontend.onrender.com
+TO CHECK OUT A REAL TIME WORKING (DEPLOYMENT) OF THIS APP, DO VISIT (NOT MOBILE-RESPONSIVE YET,you could check it out on a laptop): https://databyte-frontend.onrender.com

 Installation:
 Prerequisites